-Table 8 below sets forth for the five fiscal years ended June 30, 2007 through June 30, 2011 (i) the Gross Revenues received and expenditures made with respect to the Projects from which Gross Revenues were produced during these fiscal years and (ii) certain auxiliary organization revenues (some of which are Gross Revenues) and expenditures for auxiliary organizations participating in the Systemwide Revenue Bond program.
-Gross Revenues include (i) revenues from the housing, student union, parking, health center and continuing education programs discussed above and (ii) revenues from certain auxiliary organizations.
+Table 8 below sets forth for the five fiscal years ended June 30, 2008 through June 30, 2012 (i) the Gross Revenues received and expenditures made with respect to the Projects from which Gross Revenues were produced during these fiscal years and (ii) certain auxiliary organization revenues (some of which are Gross Revenues) and expenditures for auxiliary organizations participating in the Systemwide Revenue Bond program.
+Gross Revenues include (i) revenues from the housing, student union, parking, health center and continuing education programs and (ii) revenues from certain auxiliary organizations, as discussed above.
+See "SYSTEMWIDE REVENUE BOND PROGRAMS."